Thousands Attend Kobe Bryant Memorial In Los Angeles

 "We kindly ask that all fans without a ticket to Monday's Celebration of Life for Kobe & Gianna Bryant to please stay home and watch with family and friends.
 The Celebration of Life will not be shown on screens outside of STAPLES Center or L.A.
 LIVE," the Staples Center tweeted on Sunday.

-For those in attendance at the Staples Center — which some have dubbed "the house that Kobe built" — or watching from beyond the walls, the ceremony is infused with symbolism from the lives of the LA Lakers legend and his 13-year-old daughter, who was known as Gigi and was a budding basketball wunderkind in her own right.
+For those in attendance at the Staples Center — which some have dubbed "the house that Kobe built" — or watching from beyond the walls, the ceremony was infused with symbolism from the lives of the LA Lakers legend and his 13-year-old daughter, who was known as Gigi and was a budding basketball wunderkind in her own right.

 We kindly ask that all fans without a ticket to Monday’s Celebration of Life for Kobe & Gianna Bryant to please stay home and watch with family and friends.
 The Celebration of Life will not be shown on screens outside of STAPLES Center or L.A.
 LIVE. pic.twitter.com/9301e5luHG— STAPLES Center (@STAPLESCenter) February 24, 2020